CRUBS/CDF-2024/asservissement.X/README.md

     int current_position = (int) POS1CNTL; // Get the pulse count

     // Calculate the rotating speed in rad/s ;
-    // 0.01 being the time between to call of the function in s
     // Around 670 rad/s at max speed
     int rotating_speed = (current_position - old_position) * rotating_speed_coef;